Janet Jackson Split: Ex-Husband Wissam Al Mana Shares Quran Passage Prior To Imminent Custody Battle

 Based on several reports, the Wissam Al Mana and Janet Jackson split that began with a divorce is bound to end up in court for a custody battle which can become very messy because of their religious beliefs.
 In fact, Illinois’ Benedictine University theology professor Dr. Rita George-Tvrtkovic explained to People the implications of being separated by religion especially when the couple has children.

-“The children issue is always the biggest issue,” Dr. George-Tvrtkovic said, adding that co-parenting is “not possible”.
+“The children issue is always the biggest issue,” Dr. George-Tvrtkovic said, adding that co-parenting is “not possible.”

 Janet Jackson yesterday with her baby boy Eissa in London. #Adorable pic.twitter.com/nJbBMEVptG